-This post is to point out the vast array of skills it takes just to build a simple five page website.
-I’m hoping this will be useful for all you freelancers out there that are starting out and trying to explain why your prices are higher than your clients might expect.
-This post will give you an outline to expand upon depending on what type and size website your clients require.
+This post outlines the skills required to build a simple five-page website.
+It will be helpful for all freelancers who need to explain the process to their clients and explain why their prices are higher than they might expect.
+This post will give you an outline to expand upon depending on what type and size of website your clients require.

-The following is an example of what is required to setup a simple WordPress website correctly.
-I think you will agree that it is not so simple after all, if done correctly, meaning if it is done at a high-level of quality and professionalism.
+The following is an example of what is required to correctly set up a simple WordPress website.
+I think you will agree that it is not so simple after all if done correctly, meaning at a high level of quality and professionalism.

-The example here is a basic website using WordPress, custom designed to match the client’s business.
-In this example, it’s a service based five page website, similar to what is requested by most small businesses that are targeting a local market.
+The example is an essential WordPress website custom-designed to match the client’s business.
+It’s a service-based five-page website similar to what many small businesses request when targeting a local market.

 Outline:

-Most clients tend to want a custom design, so they can stand out from the competition.
+Most clients want a custom design to stand out from the competition.

 Our Example Includes: